rahul-thakoor/kws/uses_ssh/uses_ssh.md

 !["phpMyAdmin"](phpmyadmin_remote.png)

 ### Remote Port Forwarding
 Remote Port Forwarding, also called Reverse SSH, is used to provide access to a service running locally on the machine from a remote network.
-A simple example would be sharing access to web app running locally to a colleague with deploying the app.
+A simple example would be sharing access to web app running locally to a colleague without deploying the app.
 Typically, we would need to know our public IP address and configure NAT and firewall rules to allow someone to connect remotely to services running locally on our machine.

 Remote Port Forwarding allows us to give remote access to local services via a third publicly accessible server.
 To enable it, the `/etc/ssh/sshd_config` file needs to be modified by adding :